 Elvis is in the house, history meets modernity, paradise for sports fans

 You'll love having easy access to the Las Vegas Monorail.
 The Westgate Las Vegas is located about a block east of the Strip, next to the Las Vegas Convention Center (make note of that, business travelers) and a mile from Wynn Las Vegas and Encore.
 And if you hop on the monorail, you'll be able to travel with ease to several megaresorts including SLS Las Vegas and MGM Grand.

 The Westgate Las Vegas is tops among sports bettors, thanks to the illustrious SuperBook.
 This humungous facility is the perfect place to watch a big game.
 With 28 giant screens and a 15-by-20-foot monitor, you won't miss a moment of the action.
+As part of the resort-wide renovation, you can now watch from a 240-foot-long LED wall, the largest in the world.
 Plus, there's The Ultimate Fan Cave.
 It has 120-inch HD screens capable of showing up to 16 games at once as well as armchairs you can really plop down and settle into.

 The Westgate Las Vegas is home to the Sky Villas -- three "palaces in the sky," each spanning between 12,600 and 15,400 square feet (that's more space than you'd find in five houses).
 In addition to Elvis, the Sky Villas have housed many of the legendary stars who performed at the resort including Liberace, Barry Manilow and Wayne Newton.
 Anyone can reserve them for a stay or special event, but be prepared to pay a pretty penny.